Your current path:

 One of the most important questions many employers have about overtime is whether overtime must be paid out or whether overtime can also be converted into time off, so to speak.

-However, there are exceptions or rather contractual agreements that can be made between employer and employee.
-If the employment contract stipulates that the employer can reduce overtime by taking time off in lieu if necessary, this is considered legal under employment law.
-The reverse also applies if the employee agrees to reduce the overtime as compensatory time off.
+However, there are exceptions to this, or rather contractual agreements that can be made between employer and employee.
+If the employment contract stipulates that the employer can reduce overtime by compensatory time off if necessary, this is considered legal under employment law.
+Conversely, this also applies if the employee agrees to reduce overtime by taking time off in lieu.

 There are also various options in the employment contract in the event of termination.
 It can be stipulated that the remaining overtime must be paid out.
-However, it is also possible to convert overtime into vacation.
-In this case, the employee may leave the company earlier in the event of termination without affecting his or her salary.
+However, it is also possible to convert the overtime into vacation.
+In this case, the employee may leave the company earlier in the event of termination, without affecting their salary.

 When overtime may be prescribed

-There are a few cases where employers are allowed to impose overtime and employees must comply with this requirement.
+There are a few cases in which employers are permitted to order overtime and employees must comply with this requirement.
 As a rule, these are previously contractually agreed regulations.

-For example, there is usually an overtime clause in the employment contract that specifies exactly how much overtime the employer is allowed to order.
+In the employment contract, for example, there is usually an overtime clause that specifies exactly how much overtime the employer is allowed to order.
 Of course, labor law must always be observed.

-In companies that have a works council, this council is involved in deciding on overtime in the company.
-The overtime regulations are then decided by the employer and the works council.
+In companies that have a works council, the works council also decides on overtime in the company.
+The overtime regulation is then decided by the employer and the works council.
 However, it only comes into force if the employees agree to it.

-Overtime regulations are regulated in the collective agreement based on the respective industry.
+The collective agreement regulates the overtime regulations based on the respective industry.
 The collective agreement therefore directly specifies how much overtime employers are allowed to prescribe.

 Incidentally, employees are not allowed to work overtime unless it has been ordered by the employer or at least approved in advance.
 There is therefore no entitlement to payment for voluntary overtime.

 This payment does not have to be accompanied by an overtime bonus.
-If no overtime premium is specified in the employment contract, overtime is paid at the contractually agreed hourly rate.
+If no overtime bonus is specified in the employment contract, overtime is paid at the contractually agreed hourly rate.

 Conclusion

-The regulations for overtime are complex at first glance, but are basically quite clear.
-It is important that all agreements on overtime are already set out in the employment contract so that there are no misunderstandings afterwards.
-Above all, the statutory provisions of labor law and the Working Hours Act must be observed.
+The regulations for overtime are complex at first glance, but are actually quite clear.
+It is important that all agreements on overtime are set out in the employment contract so that there are no misunderstandings afterwards.
+Above all, the statutory provisions of employment law and the Working Hours Act must be observed.